alucardthefish/CodeNowHere/README.md

 make install
 </pre>

 *make install* can be reconfigure depending on your linux machine.
 Edit the makefile file in the section install according to the path to your private binaries.
-This can be check in the .profile file
+This can be check in the .profile file in your home directory.

 <pre>
 cat ~/.profile